andrjones/expense-tracking/README.md

 Initial Goals:
 + Node api server providing basic CRUD and a couple aggregate outputs
-+ Db - still deciding between mongo or mysql
++ Db - mysql with bookshelf for an orm and knex for migrations
 + Angular/Angular material front-end served up via nginx
 + Basic authentication using Auth0